Our highly ranked Master of Science program prepares registered nurses to become advanced leaders in health care delivery and health equity.

 Pass/Fail or Satisfactory/Unsatisfactory Grades

-UCSF will accept pass/fail or satisfactory/unsatisfactory grades, without prejudice, for courses taken during the COVID-19 pandemic.
+UCSF will accept pass/fail or satisfactory/unsatisfactory grades, without prejudice, for courses taken during the COVID-19 pandemic between spring 2020 through spring 2022.
 It has always been our practice to consider grades in the context of numerous other aspects of the application, and an international crisis certainly provides a unique and compelling context.
 In adopting this policy, we are cognizant of the fact that some undergraduate schools are providing an option for students to take courses either for grades or on a Pass/Fail basis.
 We therefore want to be explicit that applicants should not feel pressured by UCSF to choose the graded option.
 Students and their families are facing many challenges at the moment.
 The pressure for grades need not be one of them.

 The Master of Science degree program with a focus in nursing at UCSF is accredited by the Commission on Collegiate Nursing Education.
 The nurse midwifery and nurse practitioner specialties are approved by the California Board of Registered Nursing.